 To achieve this, create tangible short-term and long-term goals corresponding to your transformation’s various stages.
 Ensure that employees understand what they need to do to support these initiatives.
 You can create visual markers showing your progress.
 And when these milestones are hit, celebrate by rewarding your employees!

-And through it all, you can boost employee engagement by encouraging regular feedback.
+And through it all, encourage regular feedback from your staff!
+This won’t just boost employee engagement and buy-in, their feedback might just prevent you from building a solution they won’t adopt.
 In addition to your digital transformation project updates, implement opportunities for employees to respond with feedback, like:

 - Adding a Q&A segment to company-wide meetings using a question submission and voting mechanism.